Blue Shampoo For Brunettes 一 What You Need To Know

 By: Alyssa Kaplan | Makeup.com by L'Oréal

-When it comes to dyeing your hair, there’s maintenance involved in ensuring that your color looks its best.
-From root touch-ups to hydrating hair masks, hair glossing treatments and more, upkeep is simply part of the deal.
-One of the key components to maintaining the integrity of your color is toning it to remove brassiness.
-While you’re probably familiar with purple shampoo, which helps to remove brassy tones from blonde hair, you might not be as familiar with blue shampoo, which is great for light brunette shades.
-We consulted Tyler Timothy Carfi, owner of Selfish Salon in Mt.
-Kisco, New York, to learn about what blue shampoo does, and how to incorporate it into your hair-care routine.
+One of the key components to maintaining the integrity of your hair color is toning it to remove brassiness.
+While you’re probably familiar with purple shampoo, which helps to remove brassy tones from blonde hair, you might not be as familiar with blue shampoo.
+Blue shampoo is an incredibly useful hair-care tool for light brunette shades.
+We consulted Matrix artistic director Nick Stenson and Tyler Timothy Carfi, owner of Selfish Salon in Mt.
+Kisco, New York, to learn about what blue shampoo does and how to incorporate it into your hair-care routine.

 What Does Blue Shampoo Do?